 If you have chosen a home birth or Birth Center, you may have an image in your mind of a beautiful, natural, comfortable process, but sometimes reality doesn’t correspond to our hopes and desires.
 A home birth hospital transfer because of medical necessity is probably one of your biggest concerns about your home birth.
 In reality, the vast majority of birthing women transfer to hospital from either a homebirth or Birth Center for two other reasons:

-- Failure to progress in 1st or 2nd stage
+- Failure to progress in the 1st or 2nd stage

 - Not coping with the natural occurring pain of contractions.

 You may be asking, “how can I possibly have a good birthing experience if I end up being transferred to the hospital against my original birth plan?”
 In reality, if a woman can say to herself … ‘There’s a medical reason’ … most rationalize there is a ‘real’ need.
 However, even those ‘medical’ reasons are rarely Life or Death!